 Q7.
 How important is website content?

-A. Website content is a gamechanger for digital brands.
+A. Website content is a game-changer for digital brands.
 It fosters consumer trust and helps convert random website visitors into loyal customers.
 Not only that, great content keeps visitors engaged and enhances the UX, which helps improve search engine rankings in a big way.
 That’s why content quality is an important ranking factor for search engines.

 Q9.
 What is the most important part of a website?